fastenhealth/policy/24-Human_Resources_Security_Policy.md

 ## 24.4 Security and Compliance Requirements

-Luma’s security awareness and training program is given to new employees to be completed within the first 30 days of employment to introduce the organization’s security and privacy policies, state and federal laws, and expectations before access to information or services is granted.
-New employees, contracts, or third-party users are also subject to an agreement which clearly defines the expectations for Luma’s IT assets (e.g., laptops, monitors, softwares).
+Fasten’s security awareness and training program is given to new employees to be completed within the first 30 days of employment to introduce the organization’s security and privacy policies, state and federal laws, and expectations before access to information or services is granted.
+New employees, contracts, or third-party users are also subject to an agreement which clearly defines the expectations for Fasten’s IT assets (e.g., laptops, monitors, softwares).

 ## 24.5 Background Check Process